ccdu1010/news-api/README.md

-# Northcoders News API
+# News API

-For instructions, please head over to [L2C NC News](https://l2c.northcoders.com/courses/be/nc-news).
+To connect to the database, please add a .env.development file and .env.test file that contains PGDATABASE environment variable with the name of the database.